 - There are prescribed periods of loan for items not explicitly confined to the library and limits on the number of items allowed on loan to a borrower at any one time, details of the current arrangements are available on the following links:

-- Loaned items, other than inter-library loans, may be renewed if the item is not reserved by another borrower.
-Renewals can be made in person at the Helpdesk, using the self- service facilities or via the online public access catalogue (OPAC).
+- Loaned items, other than inter-library loans, are automatically renewed if the item is not reserved by another borrower.
 Inter-library loans can only be renewed in person.
 For details of the current arrangements please see your University document delivery service below:

 - The borrower is at all times liable for any transactions on their library card and responsible for all materials issued to it.

 - Periodicals, or items designated as ‘reference’, may not be removed from the library, except with special permission of the library manager.